In this hands-on we will explore performance properties of dense matrix-vector multiplication:

 Performance profiling

-The output of this has 3 columns: The number of matrix rows, the performance, and the number of bytes transferred to and from memory (if using the MEM group) per iteration.
-If you specify "L2" or "L3," you get the traffic to the L2 and L3 cache, respectively.
+The output of this has 3 columns: The number of matrix rows, the performance, and the number of bytes transferred over the respective data path.

 What are your observations?
 Can you correlate the observed performance drops with traffic behavior?
 Which data structure is responsible for this?